A Guide to Filing a Utility Patent Application

 For an invention made with United States government support and for which the United States government has certain rights, 35 U.S.C.
 202(c)(6) and 37 CFR 401.14(f)(4) requires the specification to contain a statement specifying that the invention was made with United States government support and that the United States government has certain rights in the invention.
 For example, the following language may be used: “This invention was made with government support under [IDENTIFY THE CONTRACT] awarded by [IDENTIFY THE FEDERAL AGENCY].
 The government has certain rights in the invention.”

-It is preferable to use all of the section headings described below to represent the parts of the specification.
+It is preferable to use all of the section headings described below to represent the parts of the description portion of the specification.
 Section headings should use upper case text without underlining or bold type.
 If the section contains no text, the phrase "Not Applicable" should follow the section heading.

 Title of Invention